xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

         Figure 4: A dead-lock of mouth states 2 and 3.

 The human can judge easily, that for both states only pattern A can occur.
-This, however, must be formally described.
+This derivation, however, must be formally described.

 DEFINITION: Dead-lock state.

-    A dead-lock state is a mouth state with an unresolved output accept sequence.
-In particular:
+    A dead-lock state is a mouth state for which there is no Accu(i) and AA(i) when algorithm 1 came to end end.

-      -- it has at least one unresolved entry accept sequence.
+      -- it has at least one unresolved entry.

-      -- all of the other entries are uniform (if there are other entries).
+      -- all of the resolved entries sufficiently uniform.

       -- it depends on other dead-lock states.